 25 minutes is a bitch

-Saturday 6 February 2010This is over 14 years old.
+Saturday 6 February 2010This is close to 15 years old.
 Be careful.

 This is the season for preparing talks for PyCon, which is less than two weeks away.
 I’ve not only been working on mine, but I organized rehearsals for the other Boston-area speakers, so I’ve been immersed in the process.